antithetic/consent-love-mono/apps/love-astro/src/content/docs/components/random-background.md

    - Keep all background images in the `@assets/bg/` directory
    - Use consistent naming convention (e.g., `background-01.webp`)
-   - Include image dimensions in filename (e.g., `background-01-1920x1080.webp`)
+   - Include the image dimensions in the filename (e.g., `background-01-1920x1080.webp`)

 2. **Image Requirements**